Lambda-CDM model: Hubble tension

 Statistically significant differences remain in values of the Hubble constant derived by matching the ΛCDM model to data from the "early universe", like the cosmic background radiation, compared to values derived from stellar distance measurements, called the "late universe".
 While systematic error in the measurements remains a possibility, many different kinds of observations agree with one of these two values of the constant.
-This difference, called the Hubble tension, widely acknowledged to be a major problem for the ΛCDM model.
+This difference, called the Hubble tension, is widely acknowledged to be a major problem for the ΛCDM model.

 Dozens of proposals for modifications of ΛCDM or completely new models have been published to explain the Hubble tension.
 Among these models are many that modify the properties of dark energy or of dark matter over time, interactions between dark energy and dark matter, unified dark energy and matter, other forms of dark radiation like sterile neutrinos, modifications to the properties of gravity, or the modification of the effects of inflation, changes to the properties of elementary particles in the early universe, among others.
 None of these models can simultaneously explain the breadth of other cosmological data as well as ΛCDM.